+Tell us about your first gig ever -- just how awkward was it?
 Our first gig was at a club in Austin, Texas.
 There was a friend of ours who's a bartender there and he said "Oh, you guys should come to a show at my bar."
 It was pretty eventful.
 We had a great turnout.
 It was a tiny little place, we're playing on this diagonal stage that should not have been a stage.
 It was created into a stage.
 We were having one or two technical difficulties with the power not being enough to power the amps we had running.
 The power of the place was not satisfactory.
 So we had a few of those, but all in all it was just an awesome, fun time.
 So, we'll never forget it, that's for sure.

+Why should you win this competition?
 Because we believe we would take the opportunity of winning and utilize that exposure the best.
 Obviously everyone's going to say that, but we're very committed to taking this exposure and helping it break us into the U.S. and more than just the U.S. We're an international band.
 We have members from four different countries.
 So our global reach is pretty far and we want to utilize that.
 And Billboard's awesome.
 I mean we even noticed with the new fans coming on since we've been on the website, a lot of them are international, which is awesome because that's kind of what we want to do -- play overseas.

 What's your next project?
 Actually we're finishing one right now.
 It's a new record that we just finished...
 It's finishing mastering now and we're finalizing artwork and stuff.
 [The album will be released May 1.]
 We're just going to keep writing and hopefully we'll be back in the studio in the summer.
 We're just going to keep putting out music and keep getting better at what we do.

+What's the weirdest thing to ever happen to you on tour?
 In Burlington last year, we did a show.
 We were driving back for a show in New York at the Canal Room, so we woke up early and started driving south.
 On the way down, we switched drivers.
 And the new driver got back on the highway -- as we found out three hours later -- going north in the wrong direction.
 So we wake up, pull out our iPhones, thinking we must be getting close to New York.
 And the ball refreshes and shoots way up North.
 We're thinking, "Crap, this has got to be a mistake."
 Then we look up and we see a sign that says there are five miles to Canada.
 So we're freaking out… but we made it to the Canal Room and we played like 20 minutes.
 It was something we'll never forget.

+If your band had to come up with a plan for total world domination in the next 10 seconds, what would it be?
 Buy Apple.
 And continue to make awesome products...
 Something like that.
 Because I think they have control over all of us now.
 It seems that way.